 If you place the fabric before fertilizing the soil, you can no longer add compost or other organic matter to the soil.
 So, before placing the fabric, be sure to fertilize the soil up to the required level.

-Landscape fabric is of a permanent nature and therefore, not suited for plants that require extra attention.
+Landscaping fabric is of a permanent nature and therefore, not suited for plants that require extra attention.
 Once the fabric is laid down, it is difficult – or sometimes impossible – to fertilize the soil with compost or other organic materials each year.

 Anchor The Fabric

-Always anchor the fabric using u-shaped landscape fabric pins to prevent it from looking loose or flapping around because of wind.
+Always anchor the fabric using u-shaped fabric pins to prevent it from looking loose or flapping around because of wind.
 Anchor the fabric at approximately every foot.
 Apply anchoring pins according to your requirements.